kubernetes/website/content/en/docs/concepts/workloads/pods/podpreset.md

 the Pod; for changes to `Volume`, Kubernetes modifies the Pod Spec.

 {{< note >}}
-A Pod Preset is capable of modifying the `.spec.containers` field in a Pod spec when appropriate. *No* resource definition from the Pod Preset will be applied to the `initContainers` field.
+A Pod Preset is capable of modifying the `.spec.containers` field and, since Kubernetes version 1.14.0, the `initContainers` field in a Pod spec when appropriate.
 {{< /note >}}

 ### Disable Pod Preset for a Specific Pod